kaltura/DeveloperPortalDocs/documentation/Deliver-and-Distribute-Media/how-retrieve-download-or-streaming-url-using-api-calls.md

 The playManifest is a redirect action [source code](https://github.com/kaltura/server/blob/master/alpha/apps/kaltura/modules/extwidget/actions/playManifestAction.class.php), whose purpose is to direct media player applications to the desired video stream.

-playManifest features return the following types:
+The playManifest features return the following types:

 1. A redirect to video file for [progressive download (http://en.wikipedia.org/wiki/Progressive_download) or an M3U8 stream descriptor for [Apple HTTP Streaming, aka HLS](http://en.wikipedia.org/wiki/HTTP_Live_Streaming).
 2. An XML response in the form of a MPEG-DASH Media Presentation Description (MPD).